brianspiering/intro-to-applied-ml/README.md

-## Code for "Introduction to Machine Learning in R" talk
+## Code for "Introduction to Applied Machine Learning in R" talk

 [The event](http://www.meetup.com/Bay-Area-entrepreneur-in-statistics/events/220200214/)